triplea-game/triplea/infrastructure/vagrant/README.md

 Vagrant allows you to launch virtual machines via CLI.
 This allows for automation of creating virtual machines where deployments can be tested.

-VAgrant typically interacts with VM software like VirtualBox which is the software that is actually launching the virtual machine.
+Vagrant typically interacts with VM software like VirtualBox which is the software that is actually launching the virtual machine.

 ### Installation